Drug Crime Defense Attorneys in Topeka, Kansas

 If you have a prior conviction, the offense is raised to a level 4 felony, incurring a fine of up to $100,000, prison time, or both.

-Penalties for possession of Schedule II opiates, narcotics, and stimulants
+Drug crime penalties for possession of Schedule II drugs

 Possession of any opiate, narcotic, or stimulant detailed in Schedule II is classified as a level-four felony and will incur a fine of up to $100,000, prison time, or both.